javigonz/AgileDevelopment_AngularJS_Flickr/README.md

 # AngularJS + Flickr

-A simple application in AngularJS to fletch images from Flickr
+A simple application in AngularJS to fletch images from Flickr.

+Click <a href="http://www.malagaenblancoynegro.com/AgileDevelopment_flickr/index.html">here</a> to view online

 ##The folder structure
 ```